jaken00/aethermoor/.plan/current_plan.md

 if no priorities go home!
 THen we tick Shelter.
-We may need to edit shelter beuase it shouldnt havbe a consume rate and is technically not a "NEED" but we need extra logic for reproduction so that rabbits will reproduce as well as wolves die off if they cant find food
+We may need to edit shelter beuase it shouldnt havbe a consume rate and is technically not a "NEED" but we need extra logic for reproduction so that rabbits will reproduce as well as wolves die off if they cant find food we need to do a death check before we do